airbytehq/terraform-provider-airbyte/docs/resources/destination_aws_datalake.md

 - `aws_account_id` (String) target aws account id
 - `bucket_prefix` (String) S3 prefix
 - `format` (Attributes) Format of the data output. (see [below for nested schema](#nestedatt--configuration--format))
-- `glue_catalog_float_as_decimal` (Boolean) Default: false
-Cast float/double as decimal(38,18).
+- `glue_catalog_float_as_decimal` (Boolean) Cast float/double as decimal(38,18).
 This can help achieve higher accuracy and represent numbers correctly as received from the source.
+Default: false
 - `lakeformation_database_default_tag_key` (String, Sensitive) Add a default tag key to databases created by this destination
 - `lakeformation_database_default_tag_values` (String) Add default values for the `Tag Key` to databases created by this destination.
 Comma separate for multiple values.
-- `lakeformation_governed_tables` (Boolean) Default: false
-Whether to create tables as LF governed tables.
+- `lakeformation_governed_tables` (Boolean) Whether to create tables as LF governed tables.
+Default: false
-- `partitioning` (String) must be one of ["NO PARTITIONING", "DATE", "YEAR", "MONTH", "DAY", "YEAR/MONTH", "YEAR/MONTH/DAY"]; Default: "NO PARTITIONING"
+- `partitioning` (String) Partition data by cursor fields when a cursor field is a date. must be one of ["NO PARTITIONING", "DATE", "YEAR", "MONTH", "DAY", "YEAR/MONTH", "YEAR/MONTH/DAY"]; Default: "NO PARTITIONING"
-Partition data by cursor fields when a cursor field is a date
-- `region` (String) must be one of ["", "us-east-1", "us-east-2", "us-west-1", "us-west-2", "af-south-1", "ap-east-1", "ap-south-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-southeast-1", "ap-southeast-2", "ca-central-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-north-1", "eu-south-1", "eu-west-1", "eu-west-2", "eu-west-3", "sa-east-1", "me-south-1", "us-gov-east-1", "us-gov-west-1"]; Default: ""
+- `region` (String) The region of the S3 bucket.
+See <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions">here</a> for all region codes. must be one of ["", "af-south-1", "ap-east-1", "ap-northeast-1", "ap-northeast-2", "ap-northeast-3", "ap-south-1", "ap-south-2", "ap-southeast-1", "ap-southeast-2", "ap-southeast-3", "ap-southeast-4", "ca-central-1", "ca-west-1", "cn-north-1", "cn-northwest-1", "eu-central-1", "eu-central-2", "eu-north-1", "eu-south-1", "eu-south-2", "eu-west-1", "eu-west-2", "eu-west-3", "il-central-1", "me-central-1", "me-south-1", "sa-east-1", "us-east-1", "us-east-2", "us-gov-east-1", "us-gov-west-1", "us-west-1", "us-west-2"]; Default: ""
-The region of the S3 bucket.
-See <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions">here</a> for all region codes.

 <a id="nestedatt--configuration--credentials"></a>
 ### Nested Schema for `configuration.credentials`

 Optional:

-- `iam_role` (Attributes) Choose How to Authenticate to AWS. (see [below for nested schema](#nestedatt--configuration--credentials--iam_role))
+- `iam_role` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials--iam_role))
-- `iam_user` (Attributes) Choose How to Authenticate to AWS. (see [below for nested schema](#nestedatt--configuration--credentials--iam_user))
+- `iam_user` (Attributes) (see [below for nested schema](#nestedatt--configuration--credentials--iam_user))

 <a id="nestedatt--configuration--credentials--iam_role"></a>
 ### Nested Schema for `configuration.credentials.iam_role`